peteroupc/peteroupc.github.io/graphics.md

 ## Notes

 [^1]: As Ron Fosner wrote in early 1999: "A typical scene in a current [PC] application has 2000 to 2500 triangles per frame".
 R. Fosner, "DirectX 6.0 Goes Ballistic With Multiple New Features And Much Faster Code", _Microsoft Systems Journal_ January 1999.
+"For context, _Quake_ on a Pentium Pro pumped out maybe 100K triangles/second (tris/sec.) ... at best" (M. Abrash, "Inside Xbox Graphics", _Dr.
+Dobb's Journal_, August 2000), noting that the game normally ran at 320 &times; 240 pixels and 30 frames per second.

 [^2]: A possible alternative to these 2D limits is to require the use of a frame buffer of 640 &times; 480 pixels or a  smaller resolution with no more than 16 or 256 simultaneous colors and to require all graphics drawing to be in software and not rely on a GPU or the operating system's graphics programming interface (such as GDI, OpenGL, or Direct3D) with the sole exception of sending a finished frame buffer to the screen (such as through GDI's `StretchDIBits` or copying to VGA's frame buffer), but I don't know of a way to describe further restrictions useful for retro-style game programming (in the mid- to late 1990s).
 But PC games released in 1999 tended to require 32 million bytes of system memory.
 Meanwhile, _Quake_ (1996) required 8 million and recommended 16 million bytes of system memory.